 He is commonly an Officer and a Gentleman... or at least, tries to be one, as long as it doesn't hinder his badassness because this man does not suffer fools.
 His Evil Counterpart is the Colonel Kilgore.

 For any Commonwealth Tropers out there this trope also counts for badass Wing commanders and Group captains as well.
 On the international stage it applies to any badass with an equivalent NATO officer rank code of OF-4 or OF-5.

 A universal trope, just like Colonel is a universal rank (Lieutenant Colonels are included, as are full commanders, the naval rank equivalent to Lieutenant Colonels in most western militaries).
 A subtrope of Authority Equals Asskicking.
-In terms of Authority Tropes, Majorly Awesome and Commanding Coolness are just a notch lower while The Captain is its equal in naval terms, while the next step up is The Brigadier.
+In terms of Authority Tropes, Majorly Awesome and Commanding Coolness are just a notch lower while The Captain is its equal in naval terms, while the next step up is Four-Star Badass.

 open/close all folders